-Raising healthy eaters is especially challenging when you’re up against picky eating.
-While we don’t have the powers to cure picky eating overnight, we’ve come up with 3 must-do’s for every parent hoping to help their kids embrace healthier foods.
+Raising healthy eaters is challenging when you’re up against picky eating.
+While we don’t have the power to cure picky eaters overnight, we’ve come up with 3 ways to encourage healthy eating.

 3 Tips for Managing Picky Eating